openframeworks/ofBook/chapters/version_control_with_git/chapter.md

 #### `git branch` and `git checkout`

 To get a list of the branches in a repository, we use [`git branch`](http://git-scm.com/docs/git-branch) without arguments (`*` denotes the current branch).
-Since we only have one branch for now, this is not very exciting:
+Since we only have one branch, for now, this is not very exciting:

 ```bash
 $ git branch